Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 1. Insert a Figure of Merit () object using the Define Properties () method.

-2. Select CoverageDefinition () in the Select Object dialog box.
+2. Select CoverageDefinition () in the Select Object dialog.

 N Asset Coverage measures the number of assets available simultaneously during coverage.
 You want to measure if at least two (2) satellites simultaneously cover every single point in the coverage analysis.

-1. Select the Basic - Definition page when the Properties Browser opens.
+1. Select the Basic - Definition page in the Properties Browser.

 3. Select N Asset Coverage.